15 Minute Read

 So, one can expect the similarity of answers too.
 And as a result, they fell into confirmation bias.
 By asking the same basic questions, they kept getting the same, shallow responses.
 While the research was consistent, it yielded very few usable insights.There was a much bigger focus on the volume of research, over the quality of research.
 But looking at the 'success' of the roadshow, the organization was quite excited about the research and the output received by the UX team.

 Tanya emphasizes the need to change questions when they get the same answers from everywhere.
 This is one of the critical signs of UX Theater, where the research team almost expects a specific answer from their respondents.
-So, there eventually comes a time when you have to ask why are we even bothering to ask these questions when the data being collected isn’t useful?
+So, there eventually comes a time when you have to ask why are we even bothering to ask these user research questions when the data being collected isn’t useful?

 So as a way of avoiding UX Theater, Tanya explains that they should have changed the questions as they moved across the country.
 Interestingly, the research team never saw this as a problem.
 According to them, asking the same questions everywhere was all part of being collaborative and consultative.

 The team believed that their research was paramount, and they were doing more than a satisfactory job by asking the same questions and getting the expected answers.